 The MBQUART NH1-116B speakers are beastly looking.
 Compared to other boat speakers, this 6.5-inch speaker looks and feels like a cannon, which is likely why the low frequencies performed so well in our tests.
 However, the size makes them more difficult to install.
 In addition, the power-handling specifications aren't impressive, especially considering the size and sturdiness of this speaker's design.
+Sadly, we don't test marine speakers any more, after the TTR team boat sank after hitting an otter, but we do have the best smart speakers in one handy guide.

 In my audio quality tests, I recorded the NH1-166B playing a 20Hz to 20kHz sine tone on a loop for five minutes.
 I created this tone because it was spanned the human range of hearing and it also isolates the performance to the frequency as it transitions from low to highs, which makes it easier to evaluate the various frequency ranges.
 Then I used frequency analyzing software to create the average frequency signature of the recordings, which I could compare to the original and grade appropriately.